 Cx A (Theraflu Warming Relief Daytime Multi-Symptom Cold acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg)

-Pill imprint Cx A is Orange, Capsule-shape and has been identified as Theraflu warming relief daytime multi-symptom cold acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg.
+Pill with imprint Cx A is Orange, Capsule-shape and has been identified as Theraflu warming relief daytime multi-symptom cold acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg.
 It is supplied by Novartis Consumer Health, Inc..

-Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cough and nasal congestion; cold symptoms; sinus symptoms; cough; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
+Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; pain/fever; cough; nasal congestion; cough and nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
-Acetaminophen/dextromethorphan/phenylephrine acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg is not a controlled substance under the Controlled Substance Act (CSA).
+Acetaminophen/dextromethorphan/phenylephrine acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg is not a controlled substance under the Controlled Substances Act (CSA).

 - Cx A